tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

         -Location $location
     ```

 10. You can now search for resources with the applied tags to verify the policy has been applied.
-Execute the following PowerShell to validate that the storage account has been tagged.
+Execute the following PowerShell commands to validate that the storage account has been tagged.

     ```powershell
     Get-AzResource -TagName IOCode